Composition-driven magnetic anisotropy and spin polarization in Mn$_2$Ru$_{1-x}$Ga Heusler alloy: Exploratory Analysis of Structural and Electronic Descriptors

 \section{Exploratory Analysis of Structural and Electronic Descriptors}

-In this section, we employ unsupervised multivariate analysis via PCA to investigate the interconnections between lattice parameters, Ru content, local Mn magnetic moments, and MAE.
-For this purpose, nine descriptors were selected, as detailed in section~\ref{theory-sec}, which are sufficient to capture the qualitative trends of the magnetic behavior of the Mn$_2$Ru$_{1-x_p}$Ga alloy.
-The resulting loadings heat map (figure~\ref{heat-map-fig}) reveals that PC1 is predominantly determined by the Ru content and the average magnetic moment of Mn atoms at the 4a Wyckoff sites, with secondary contributions from the total SCF energy differences, $\Delta E_{x-z}$, $\Delta E_{y-z}$, and $\Delta E_{xy-z}$.
-PC1 accounts for 39\% of the total variance, identifying these descriptors as the main drivers of variability in the dataset.
-PC2, which explains 26\% of the variance, is mainly shaped by the same energy differences, thereby complementing and reinforcing the correlations highlighted in PC1.
-In this framework, loadings act as coefficients that quantify the contribution of each descriptor to the PCs, such that descriptors with larger absolute loadings exert a stronger influence on the position of each configuration in the reduced PC space.
+In this section, we employ unsupervised multivariate analysis via PCA to investigate the interconnections between Ru vacancy pairs, mean pairwise distance between vacancies, and total SCF energy difference for x, y, z and xy spin quantization axes.
+For this purpose, nineteen descriptors were selected, as detailed in section~\ref{theory-sec}, which are sufficient to capture the qualitative trends of the magnetic behavior of the Mn$_2$Ru$_{1-x_p}$Ga alloy.
+The resulting loadings heat map (figure~\ref{heat-map-fig}) shows that PC1 is primarily influenced by the number of vacancy pairs in-plane, out-of-plane, total pairs, and three-dimensional pairs, as well as by the total and planar radii of gyration.
+Secondary contributions arise from the total SCF energy differences ($\Delta E_{x-z}$, $\Delta E_{y-z}$, $\Delta E_{xy-z}$ and Mn(4c) MMs), while tertiary contributions are mainly associated with the mean pairwise distances between vacancies along the in-plane and out-of-plane directions.
+Additional PCs contributions of lesser magnitude are indicated in the figure.
+PC1 accounts for 36\% of the total variance, identifying these descriptors as the main drivers of variability in the dataset.
+PC2, which explains 14\% of the variance, is mainly shaped by the same energy differences, thereby complementing and reinforcing the correlations highlighted in PC1.
+As we have pointed out in section~\ref{theory-sec}, loadings act as coefficients that quantify the contribution of each descriptor to the PCs, such that descriptors with larger absolute loadings exert a stronger influence on the position of each configuration in the reduced PC space.
 This weighting mechanism enables the identification of geometric and electronic properties that govern the emergent behavior of the alloy.
-Accordingly, the 603 points plotted in the two-dimensional projections of figures~\ref{ru+delta_c-fig} and \ref{mms_mae-fig} represent individual geometric configurations positioned according to their coordinates along PC1 and PC2.
-Configurations shifted towards positive values along these axes reflect stronger contributions from Ru content, MMs, and SCF energy differences.
+Accordingly, the 603 points plotted in the two-dimensional projections of figures~\ref{npairs-fig} and \ref{scatter_mae-fig} represent individual geometric configurations positioned according to their coordinates along PC1 and PC2/PC3.
+Configurations shifted towards positive values along these axes reflect stronger contributions from $N_{\rm pairs}^{\parallel (\perp)}$, $R_{\rm g}^{\parallel (tot)}$, SCF energy differences, and in-plane and out-of-plane $\langle d^{\rm PBC} \rangle$.
 The accompanying color bars in each panel further disentangle these effects by explicitly encoding the magnitude of the property under consideration, allowing a direct visual interpretation of how descriptors shape the overall magnetic and structural trends.